 Navigating Difficult Conversations

 In addition to classwork, fellows are assigned to group projects at the beginning of the program.
 The project portion of the curriculum is designed to focus on team development and effectiveness.
 Through the project work, fellows have an opportunity to implement the skills they’ve learned in the classroom and to gain strategic insight into how to move a project through a highly matrixed system.
-The Thomas Gorrie Clinical Leadership Impact Award recognizes the most successful project team.
+Please click here to view group project written reports from 2019.

-The program consisted of six full days in a classroom setting:
+Following a kickoff dinner, the program consists of six full days in a classroom setting.

 Program fellows are required to attend all six days.
 In addition to the classroom days, fellows will need to meet with their group and other leaders occasionally to push their projects forward.